 4 guests ● 2 bedrooms ● 2 beds ● 1 bath

 This farm-stay lodging may look rustic, but the inside is downright cozy.
 One of the bedrooms comes stocked with toys on the off chance that you’ll have downtime from all the activities the Columbia River Gorge has to offer.
-This quiet location outside of White Salmon has prairie views from the upstairs and views of the river from various points on the property.
-If you’ve got a bigger brood, consider renting out the third floor of this old dairy barn in Arlington ($279/night; sleeps 10).
+This quiet location outside of White Salmon, Wash., has prairie views from the upstairs and views of the river from various points on the property.
+If you’ve got a bigger brood, consider renting out the third floor of this old dairy barn in Arlington ($279/night; 9 beds).

 4 guests ● 2 bedrooms ● 2 beds ● 1 bath

 From spheres suspended by cables to luxe Scandi-modern structures, the Pacific Northwest hosts an abundance of tree house rentals.
 Looking very much like a child’s idea of the perfect secret clubhouse in the trees, The Squirrel’s Nest hits the sweet spot at 280 square feet and is nestled 15 feet above the ground between two fir trees.
 Accessed by a spiral staircase, the tree house sleeps four with a queen and two single beds.
 There’s a loft and two balconies, but only a half-bath.
 That’s okay; The Squirrel’s Nest is near Redmond, so you can run home for a shower.

 4 guests ● 1 bedroom ● 3 beds ● half bath